mauron85/restify-oauth2-cc/README.md

 # Restify OAuth2 (cc only)

-A fork of [restify-oauth2](restify-oauth2) that removes the *Resource Owner Password Credentials* support and makes authentication token generation a `GET` rather than a `POST` request.
+A fork of [restify-oauth2][restify-oauth2] that removes the [Resource Owner Password Credentials][ropc] support and makes authentication token generation a `GET` rather than a `POST` request.

 ## Differences